 If you experience this, drain the tank to only a few inches of water, and they will right themselves very quickly.

-Even though six Discus often make a tank appear fully stocked, you can keep your Discus with several other species of fish.
+Even though six captive-bred Discus often make a tank appear fully stocked, you can keep your Discus with several other species of fish.
 You simply need to choose their tank mates carefully since they are as peaceful as they are sensitive.

 Discus are shy and need to be kept at much higher temperatures than most other fish.
 Keeping fish at the wrong temperature often results in disease and a shortened life span.

 Build your community aquarium around the Discus, not around the other fish.
 Your first priority needs to be the Discus because of their sensitive nature.

 In addition, they can only be kept with peaceful fish, or else they will hide constantly.